 large inventory of connectivity tests.
 However the JSON-RPC/HTTPS

-protocol doesn’t have the same affordances for evolution as those found in
+protocol doesn’t have the same affordances for updatability as those found in

 FIDL and that benefit